ryanw3bb/tetris-ai/README.md

 ![gif](tetris.gif)

 ## Dependencies
 This project was created using Unity 2019.4.0 LTS and [ML-Agents release 2](https://github.com/Unity-Technologies/ml-agents/releases/tag/release_2).
-Python 3 and the ml-agents v0.16.1 Python package is required for training.
+Python 3.7 and the ml-agents 0.16.1 Python package is required for training a new neural network.

 ## Training
 Launch mlagents-learn from the command line and run the ```Train.unity``` scene.